Chirag1994/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/B. Runner and Customer Experience.md

 | 104 | 10 |
 | 105 | 25 |

+#### Analysis of Average Distance Travelled by Customers

+1. **Average Distance Travelled**:

+   - Customer 101 had an average delivery distance of 20 kilometers, indicating a moderate travel distance per order.
+   - Customer 102's average delivery distance was approximately 16.73 kilometers, suggesting a slightly shorter travel distance compared to Customer 101.
+   - Customer 103 had the longest average delivery distance at 23.4 kilometers, indicating a greater geographical spread of delivery locations.
+   - Customer 104 had a relatively shorter average delivery distance of 10 kilometers, suggesting closer proximity to Pizza Runner HQ or a more localized customer base.
+   - Customer 105 had the highest average delivery distance of 25 kilometers, indicating deliveries to more distant locations or potentially serving customers across a wider geographic area.

 ### 5. What was the difference between the longest and shortest delivery times for all orders?

 ```sql